siddardha56/Spread-React-Dev-Test/README.md

     }
 }
 ```
+- Navigate to nginx folder location(in terminal) and run:
+  * nginx

 - Download node (node version : 5.0 (older versions are not supported))
 - Navigate to client folder location(in terminal) and run: